gregorymcintyre/AirSimControl/README.md

 * AirSimControl.py
 * Greg McIntyre

 Built from AirSimClient behaviours.
 A console and graphical interface for using pyclient to contol AirSim multirotor.
+TODO: Relative to Absolute Position of drones
+NOTE: Redundant files have been left in place for future improvement

 # AirSim Setup
 https://microsoft.github.io/AirSim/docs/build_windows/